 A preponderance of the evidence means enough proof to convince a judge or jury that the defendant more likely than not caused the fatal accident.
 Proof of a wrongful act could exist in the form of police reports, medical records, eyewitness statements, photographic evidence, video footage, accident reconstruction and coroner reports.
 The easiest way to find out if your family has a wrongful death case in Arizona is by speaking with an attorney at Gerber Injury Law.
 If so, your lawyer can help you gather evidence to help prove the defendant’s fault.

 If you do have grounds for a wrongful death lawsuit in Arizona, your lawyer will start your case by determining the cause of the fatal accident.
-The cause of the accident can point to the defendant, or liable party.
+The cause of the accident can point to the defendant, or responsible party.
 At Gerber Injury Law, we have experience handling many types of injury claims on behalf of clients throughout Arizona.
 Several types of accidents most commonly cause fatal injuries in Arizona.

 The person or responsible parties who contributed the most significantly to your loved one’s accident could be liable for monetary damages.
 Liable parties can include employers, product manufacturers, drivers, doctors, property owners, and the city or state government.
 The circumstances surrounding your relative’s fatal injury will point to the identity of the defendant(s).
 Once we determine fault, our attorneys can help you and your family file an official claim in the correct Arizona county.